quotient-im/libQuotient/README.md

   to get the contents of `#quotient:matrix.org`; this is being fixed in [#401](https://github.com/quotient-im/libQuotient/issues/401).
 - `Quotient_ENABLE_E2EE=<ON/OFF>`, `OFF` by default - enable work-in-progress
   E2EE code in the library.
-As of 0.6, this code is very incomplete and leaks memory; only set this to `ON` if you want to help making this code work.
+As of 0.6, this code is very incomplete and buggy;
+  you should NEVER use it.
+In 0.7, the enabled code is beta-quality and is generally good for trying the technology and API but really not for mission-critical applications.

-  Switching this on will define `Quotient_E2EE_ENABLED` macro (note the difference from the CMake switch) for compiler invocations on all Quotient and Quotient-dependent (if it uses `find_package(Quotient 0.6)`) code; so you can use `#ifdef Quotient_E2EE_ENABLED` to guard the code using E2EE parts of Quotient.
+  Switching this on will define `Quotient_E2EE_ENABLED` macro (note the difference from the CMake switch) for compiler invocations on all Quotient and Quotient-dependent (if it uses `find_package(Quotient)`) code; so you can use `#ifdef Quotient_E2EE_ENABLED` to guard the code using E2EE parts of Quotient.
 - `MATRIX_SPEC_PATH` and `GTAD_PATH` - these two variables are used to point